kkevin821/hongxiong.github.io/_pages/cv.md

 * Student Advisor for Interdisciplinary Contest in Modeling, 02/2022 – 05/2022
 * Team Leader for Project-based Kaggle Competitions for Predicting Cancer-causing Genes / Growth Rate of YouTube Videos, 09/2020 – 12/2020
 * Teaching Fellow for BST 201 in 2023 Fall Semester at Harvard University (10 hours per week)
-* Teaching Fellow for BST 261 in 2024 Spring Semester at Harvard University
+* Teaching Fellow for BST 261 in 2024 Spring Semester at Harvard University (10 hours per week)